Wondering how to travel cheap? Money expert Clark Howard has a lot of experience and advice to share when it comes to answering this question!

 So how do you figure out where the deals are?
 Kayak Explore is one tool that lets you find great airfare deals on your budget.

-You simply select how much you’re willing to pay and available destinations in your price range pop up on a world map.
+You simply select how much you’re willing to pay and then available destinations in your price range pop up on a world map.
 You can drill down further by season and month of travel.

 “While I would recommend this strategy to anyone, it’s particularly great for honeymooners,” Clark says.
 “When you’re getting married, you already probably have a date in mind.
 There’s not much flexibility there.
 But if you can be flexible on destination, you can save big bucks.”